MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="even">
 <td>SkewAngle</td>
-<td>[VgAngleInDegrees](msdn-online-vml-vgangleindegrees-data-type.md).
+<td><a href="msdn-online-vml-vgangleindegrees-data-type">VgAngleInDegrees</a>.
 If Type is Parallel, attribute determines the degree of skew.
 Default is &quot;-45&quot;.</td>
 </tr>
 <tr class="odd">
 <td>Specularity</td>
-<td>[VgPositiveNumber](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">VgPositiveNumber</a>.
 The ratio of incident to specularly reflected light.
 Values less than 1.0 are normal but values higher than one can generate interesting effects.</td>
 </tr>
 <tr class="even">
 <td>Type</td>